For additional information about important dates and times, please consult the Rotman HUB.

 Questions regarding how to Register Without Payment may be directed to the Registrar’s Office.

-The following guidelines have been established to create a positive experience with Rotman Career Services for Working Professionals.
+The following guidelines have been established to create a positive experience with Career Services.
 Adherence to these policies will both strengthen the relationships we have with our alumni and broader networks as well as protect our professional reputation.
 We encourage Rotman GEMBA-HLS students to make productive connections with classmates, faculty, alumni, and corporate guests.
 Thank you in advance for continuing to promote the strong Rotman brand through your interactions with the business community.

 Students will ensure that all information provided to the Assistant Director, Career Services and to potential employers in all written and verbal correspondence will be honest, accurate and complete.
 This includes (but is not limited to) information related to the following: résumés, cover letters, transcripts, employment information, interviews, and job offer data.
 All information shared with the Assistant Director, Career Services is confidential and any data requested and collected is used in an aggregate format for reporting purposes.